 Publication of the results: Applicants whose application has been selected are informed by mail.
 The list of selected applications is published on the NUMERICS website www.numerics.cea.fr/ in July.

-Recruitment phase: the CEA HR Division gives all information concerning the recruitment procedure by CEA to the applicants.
-NUMERICS Fellows can normally sign their work contract and start their PhD project October 1, but this date may be adjusted upon request from the laboratory or the candidate.
+Recruitment phase: the CEA HR Division provides the applicants with all information concerning the recruitment procedure by CEA to the applicants.
+NUMERICS Fellows can normally sign their work contract and start their PhD project on October 1st , but this date may be adjusted upon request from the laboratory or the candidate.

 V. Review criteria for the assessment of applications